Find Trade Colleges

 Transportation Equipment Painter

-Transportation Equipment Painter Definition Operate or tend painting machines to paint surfaces of transportation equipment, such as automobiles, buses, trucks, trains, boats, and airplanes.
+Transportation Equipment Painter Job Description Operate or tend painting machines to paint surfaces of transportation equipment, such as automobiles, buses, trucks, trains, boats, and airplanes.
 Includes painters in auto body repair facilities.

 • Set up portable equipment, such as ventilators, exhaust units, ladders, or scaffolding.

-Transportation Equipment Painters state the following job skills are important in their day-to-day work.
+When polled, Transportation Equipment Painters say the following skills are most frequently used in their jobs:

 Operation and Control: Controlling operations of equipment or systems.